This page may contain affiliate links, for which I could earn a small commission. You can review my full disclosure here.

 Regardless, I adored our several hours wandering through this magical display.

-This year’s theme is Shimmer, and shimmer the forest did indeed.
+The year I’m sharing here centered around the theme “Shimmer”, and shimmer the forest did indeed.

 It helps that Scottish weather is reliably damp, so an evening mist or drizzle makes the lights shimmer even more!